sait-wbdv/fall-2021/src/assignments/dsgn270/design/assignment-2.md

 ---

 ## Submission Instructions
-You will be writing this assignment in [markdown](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax):
+You will be submitting this assignment as a PDF or GitHub README.md:
-1. Write your  in a text file using valid markdown syntax.
-2. Create a [Gist](https://gist.github.com/) with a description of `DSGN 270 - Assignment 2` and upload your assignment as a `README.md` document in this Gist.
-3. Separately, save your file with the name `dsgn270-a2.md` and ZIP it.
+1. Use an authoring tool of your choice (Google Doc, Indesign, markdown, etc).
+2. Export as a letter format PDF file named `dsgn270-a2.pdf` or save to a README.md file as a GH repo or Gist.
-4. Upload your ZIP to the dropbox on Brightspace.
-Include a link to your Gist as comment on your submission.
+4. Upload your PDF or README.md to Brightspace as a ZIP.
+Include a link to you repo/gist, if applicable.

-Marks will be deducted for improperly submitted assignments